 Sometimes the Office of Contracts and Grants (C&G) or Sponsored Programs & Regulatory Compliance (SPARCS) can approve the change, but often the request must be approved by the sponsor.
 When the request goes to the sponsor for approval, the response time can be lengthy.
 So be sure to submit the request through the PMR system with as much lead time as possible, submitting the PMR several weeks in advance whenever possible.

 Note: The lead-time may even be specified in the award, such as requiring that a “No-Cost Extension” be requested a certain number of days prior to the project end date.

 Keep in mind that you will need to submit a PMR for travel expenses with enough advance notice for the Office of Contracts and Grants to submit the request to the sponsor and get approval prior to the travel date.

 If you are doing a PMR to request a Budget Modification, click the screen excerpt below to access and bookmark a listing of account codes that you will need when entering requests.

 Disallowance of Charges

 If you do not comply with the prior approval requirements, certain charges may be disallowed by the sponsor.
 This consequence can arise through an agency audit, even after the project has ended.

-Click either or both of the following images to access the PAR FAQ Quick Reference Guide and the PAR Users Manual.
+Click either or both of the following images to access the PMR FAQ Quick Reference Guide and the PMR Users Manual.